 Procession caterpillars move in long strings in succession, hence the name ‘oak processionary’.

 From the third moulting stage (mid-May) the caterpillar develops characteristic bristles in addition to the normal white hairs.
 These arrow-shaped bristles are an active defense mechanism and are fired at a threat.
-The caterpillar does not need to be touched to come into contact with the bristles; they can also spread with the wind.
+The caterpillar does not need to be touched to come into contact with the bristles.
+They can also spread with the wind, as far as 500 meters.

 When contact with these stinging hairs occurs, health complaints may occur such as severe itching, bumps, skin rashes and redness of the skin as well as irritation of the airways and red and puffy eyes.